Mac Format SSD 2022: Tutorial on How to Format SSD on Mac - Qiling

 diskutil erasedisk FILE_SYSTEM disk_name disk_identifier

-File_System: You need to determine what format you want your SSD to be in.
+File_System: What format do you want your SSD to be in? (e.

 disk_name: Give a new name to your disk.